-Theorem 2 Any latent structure has at least one projection (identifiable in linear time).
+THEOREM 2 [VERMA, 1992] Any latent structure has at least one projection.

-It is convenient to represent projections by bidirectional graph with only the observed variables as vertices (i.e., leaving the hidden variables implicit).
+It is convenient to represent projections by bi-directional graphs with only the observed variables as vertices (i.e., leaving the hidden variables implicit).
 Each bi-directed link in such a graph represents a common hidden cause of the variables corresponding to the link's end points.

-Theorem 2 renders our definition of inferred causation (Definition 7) operational; we will show (Theorem 3) that if a certain link exists in a distinguished projection of any minimal model of \hat{P} , it must indicate the existence of a causal path in every minimal model of P. Thus the search reduces to finding a projection of any minimal model of \hat{P} and identifying the appropriate links.
+Theorem 2 renders our definition of inferred causation (Definition 7) operational; we will show (Theorem 3) that if a certain link exists in a distinguished projection of any minimal model of \hat{P} , it must indicate the existence of a causal path in every minimal model of \hat{P} .
+Thus the search reduces to finding a projection of any minimal model of \hat{P} and identifying the appropriate links.
 Remarkably, these links can be identified by a simple procedure, the IC-algorithm, that is not more complex than that which recovers the unique minimal model in the case of fully observable structures.